Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/3_Module_test.rst

 Result:
 ----------------------------------------------------------------

 The car moves forward for 1 seconds, then moves back for 1 seconds, then turns left for 1 seconds, turns right for 1 seconds, then stops.
-You can press "Ctrl + C" to end the program ahead of time. :red:`If the car doesn't work normally, please check if both switches are pressed.`
+You can press "Ctrl + C" to end the program ahead of time. :combo:`red font-bolder:If the car doesn't work normally, please check if both switches are pressed.`

-:red:`If the direction is reversed, it moves back then move forward, please follow steps below.`
+:combo:`red font-bolder:If the direction is reversed, it moves back then move forward, please follow steps below.`

 1. Find Motor.py in the following path in your Raspberry Pi:

 Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/Code/Server/Motor.py

-Open Motor.py and add a "–" before duty1,2,3,4 like below.
+Open Motor.py and add a "-" before duty1,2,3,4 like below.

 .. literalinclude:: ../../../freenove_Kit/Code/Server/motor.py
     :linenos: